saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 ### How to instantiate Spring Ioc Container?

-As a general rule of thumb, use *ApplicationContext* unless otherwise you have a good reason not to do so.
-Why? because ApplicationContext is built on top of BeanFactory and it offers what BeanFactory provides and other more enterprise-specific functionality.
+As a general rule of thumb, use `ApplicationContext` unless otherwise you have a good reason not to do so.
+Why? because `ApplicationContext` is built on top of `BeanFactory` and it offers what `BeanFactory` provides and other more enterprise-specific functionality.

-### What's a bean and what are its scopes?
+### Define a bean:

 Every Object created and maintained by Spring IoC is called a bean.

+### Define an Inner Bean:

+Inner beans are beans that are defined within the scope of another bean.
+Thus, a `<bean/>` element inside the `<property/>` or `<constructor-arg/>` elements is called inner bean.

+*Outside an Xml configuration, I didn't see how to configure inner beans*

+### What are Beans' scopes?
 They are 6 predefined and supported beans:

 * Singleton: (Default) Scopes a single bean definition to a single object instance per Spring IoC container.